pranit-garg/Calculator/README.md

-The Calculator Assignment for The Odin Project
+The doggie calculator I made for the Odin Project